vezel-dev/zig-sdk/README.md

 #### Language Features

 * `ZigVersion` (`major.minor.patch`): The version of the Zig compiler toolset to use.
-Defaults to the latest version known to the **Zig.Sdk** package that is in use.
+Defaults to the latest version known to the **Zig SDK** package that is in use.
 * `LanguageStandard`: The language standard used for C/C++ projects.
 Passed to Clang's `-std` flag.
 Defaults to the latest standards known to the compiler